 7. Place the chiles, garlic, oregano and cumin in a blender.
 Add one cup of clean water and blend on high until the paste is completely smooth, with no large particles.
 It is ok to add a little more water if needed.
 If there are large particles in the paste after you are done blending, strain the paste through a fine mesh sieve.

-8. Add the chile paste to the cleaned corn, adding enough water to cover three inches above the corn, and boil it for one hour or longer until the kernels burst open like little flower buds.
+8. Add the chile paste, garlic cloves and onion to the cleaned corn, adding enough water to cover three inches above the corn, and boil it for one hour or longer until the kernels burst open like little flower buds.
 If you have kids, they’ll love this transformation.

 Serve the pozole in bowls accompanied by finely shredded cabbage, thinly sliced radishes, lime wedges, Cilantro and diced white onion.
 Of course, steaming corn tortillas.